drganghe/energy-climate-policy/README.md

 ## How to help

+If you like this work, please **Star** this repository.
 If you find any issue, please use the "Report an issue" on the right side of a specific page.
-Any comments and suggestions are very welcome.
+You can help more people to access the open-source course by spreading the word.
+Comments and suggestions are very welcome.